 Let’s look at which policies protect your construction tools.
 As a point of reference, we’ll also look at another policy that does not protect your tools.
 This way you’ll know what to ask for when you speak with your insurance consultants.

 Generally, Builder’s Risk Insurance policies offer coverage for damages caused by fire, weather, and vandalism.
 Yours can also provide theft protection for your tools and equipment while they’re on the job site, in storage off-site, or in transit.

 So you’re probably asking yourself, why don’t I have this policy already?
-Builder’s Risk is also called Course of Construction insurance because it is project-based.
-This means that you will invest in coverage for a specific project, and when the project is completed the coverage ends.
+Builder’s Risk is Course of Construction insurance because it is project-based.
+This means that you will invest in coverage for a specific project.
+When the project is complete, tthe coverage ends.
 In other words, Builder’s Risk does not protect your tools for longer than the project duration.

 To protect your tools on a day-to-day basis, you should invest in Inland Marine Insurance – we’ll look into this next.
 Whilst both Builder’s Risk and Inland Marine protect your tools, Builder’s Risk offers value that Inland Marine does not.

 The real benefits of Builder’s Risk Insurance are property replacement and reimbursement of profits lost.

 Inland Marine goes wherever you go.
 Cover your tools for all your projects, not just one.
 This includes theft from the building site or in transit.
 This is very important when you work on several sites.

 Every Builder’s Risk Insurance policy is different because every project is different.
 Protection for tools, equipment and building materials varies from policy to policy.
 It should be double-checked.